napsetsre/service-mesh/README.md

 * **Least** type requests are forwarded to the instances with the least number of requests.

+### Header Based Routing
+We can change the route configuration so that all traffic from a specific user is routed to a specific service version.
+In this case, all traffic from a user named Bill will be routed to the service reviews:v2 and traffic from user named Fred w ill be routed to the service reviews:v1.
+This example is enabled by the fact that the productpage service adds a custom end-user header to all downstream HTTP requests to the reviews service.

+1. On the /productpage of the Bookinfo application, log in as user Bill and refresh the browser.
+Expect to see BLACK star ratings appear next to each review.
+2. On the /productpage of the Bookinfo application, log in as user Fred and refresh the browser.
+Expect to see RED star ratings appear next to each review.

+Log in as another user (pick any name you wish).
+Refresh the browser; notice the stars are gone!
+This is because traffic is routed to reviews:v1 for all users except Bill and Fred.

 6. Send some traffic using the following command:
 ```bash
 for i in {1..20}; do sleep 0.25; curl -I http://${GATEWAY_URL}/productpage; done